If you like to dress up without busting your wallet then you need to know how to shop effectively at thrift stores.

-As weeks went by, they slashed the price until it reaches the lowest possible price they could go for.
+As weeks went by, they slashed the price until it reached the lowest possible price they could go for.
 The cheapest time to go is the week before they release their new stocks.

 It would be crazy to memorize these dates as it often changes so the best strategy is to just leave them your mobile number and ask them to text you once they have new stocks or once they go on sale.

-How To Clean your Purchased Items
+How To Clean Your Purchased Items

 But before you wash the clothes, check out their care labels.
 Some items are not meant to be machine-washed.
 Some may need to be dry-cleaned.
 And some might not need washing at all like leather and will just need to be wiped using a leather cleaner.

-What I usually do is I hand-washed the delicates.
-I only use the washing machine for the non-delicates such as denim jeans and jackets.
+What I usually do is hand-wash the delicates.
+I only use the washing machine for non-delicates such as denim jeans and jackets.

 For bags, I immediately wiped them with a damp cloth.
 I air-dry the bags afterward and then clean them again with leather cleaner.
-I also clean the metal hardware using metal polishers.
-After a few hours, I’ll apply some leather conditioner to help improve the quality of the bag.How to Shop Effectively in Thrift Stores – Tips and Tricks from Experienced Thrifters Click To Tweet